Skip to content

 But all the keywords and backlinks worldwide won’t cut the mustard unless a human-centric approach to digital marketing also supports it.

-Bringing brand love, meaningful cross-business connections and producing social media content that gets people genuinely talking (and sharing!) drives the RIGHT audience to your website faster than someone searching one of your keywords might.
+Bringing brand love, meaningful cross-business connections, and producing social media content that gets people genuinely talking (and sharing!) drives the RIGHT audience to your website faster than someone searching one of your keywords might.

-Ten ways to Optimise SEO using Social Media
+Eleven ways to Optimise SEO using Social Media

 Create to share

 If you want your social media to increase your SEO ranking, create content with this goal in mind.
-Create eye-catching, thought-provoking, sharable content with quality links to increase visibility!
+Create eye-catching, thought-provoking, shareable content with quality links to increase visibility!
 Actively ask for shares in your content CTA is obvious but often missed.
-You are X more likely to receive shares when you ask for them!
+You are more likely to receive shares when you ask for them!

 Optimise your bio